Agnieszka Popielewicz: Modeling

 Her modelling career began in 2002 when she won, along with her mother, a mother and daughter beauty contest, organized by Oriflame.
 Popielewicz was the face of the brand for the next year.
 Moreover, she and her mother received a special award from TVN, which was a televised trip to Egypt.
 The material from the trip was aired on the 500th show of the talk show host Ewa Drzyzga.

 Over the next few years Popielewicz started doing more and more auditions in Warsaw.
 With the help of Bogna Sworowska, she began to work for modelling agencies.

 In 2004 she was invited to participate in the program Ciao Darwin, aired on channel TVN.

 In 2005 she was named Miss Silesia in the Miss Polski beauty pageant.
 A year later, she started hosting the entertainment TV show The Club on Tele 5.
 That same year, she represented Poland at the Miss Tourism International in China.
-In the meantime, also auditioned for a role as presenter on MTV Poland.
+In the meantime, also auditioned for a role as presenter on MTV Polska.